Krealsion/Zen/Log.md

 obj = &Zen::Timer::get_current_time;
 ```

 4).
-Setting to object/function pair that gives: the output type OR another type of object that can implicitly or explicity convert to the output type OR a lambda that fufills either previous requirements
+Setting to object/function pair that gives: the output type OR another type of object that can implicitly or explicitly convert to the output type OR a lambda that fufills either previous requirements
 ```
 obj.set(new string("123"), &get_double_from_string);
 ```